Thqrn/CTT/docs/video/smoothie/recipe.md

 ## :material-dots-horizontal: miscellaneous { #miscellaneous }

+`source plugin`: lsmash

+:   Which VapourSynth source plugin to use, either [`ffms2`](https://github.com/FFMS/ffms2), [`lsmash`](https://github.com/AkarinVS/L-SMASH-Works) or [`bestsource`](https://github.com/vapoursynth/bestsource), the latter may work better with AV1, but is much slower to index, if you lsmash works and you mind the long bestsource indexing times, switch to lsmash

 `play ding`: no

 :   Supposed to play `C:\Windows\Media\ding.wav` with ffplay once Smoothie is done rendering, not yet implemented from smoothie-py.